salkuadrat/lucifer/README.md

 app.use('/user', user);
 ```

 Using `app.router()` is a good practice to organize your endpoints.

-You can split them into independent files to maintain a clean, structured and easy-to-read code.
+You may split them into some independent files to maintain a clean, structured and easy-to-read code.

 Another way to organize your app is using `app.route()`